-Founded in October 2014, Amistad Law Project struggles for the recognition of the human rights of all people and believe in building powerful multi-racial alliances against systemic oppression.
+We are an organization founded by Black feminists that believes in building powerful multi-racial alliances against systemic oppression.
 There are a very small number of people at the top who reap the benefits of this system, but there are many of us.

 Amistad Law Project consists of attorneys and organizers.
 We are prison industrial complex abolitionists who view mass incarceration as directly related to the massive divestment from our communities of the things that make them safe and strong.
 We are the sister organization to Amistad Movement Power.